FRR section 12 – Presentation of financial statements

 - the expense is incurred by the Department of Foreign Affairs and Trade (DFAT) on behalf of another entity and DFAT is subsequently reimbursed by that entity.
 DFAT may record the reimbursement as a reduction in the applicable expense item, regardless of the year in which the reimbursement is received.

-For guidance on retainable receipts under the provisions of the PGPA Act (section 74) and section 27 of the PGPA Rule – see RMG -307 Retainable receipts (RMG 307).
+Some reimbursements or repayments may not result in a reduction in expense or increase in revenue depending on the legislation governing the original payment.
+Entities should familiarise themselves with the relevant legislation to understand when a reimbursement or repayment may be receipted/received.
+For guidance on amounts that are retainable under the provisions of the PGPA Act (section 74) and section 27 of the PGPA Rule – see RMG -307 Retainable receipts (RMG 307).

 The treatment for accrual accounting purposes may not be the same as treatment for appropriations.
-Refunded amounts can be added to an entity’s most recent departmental appropriation item, regardless of the accounting treatment, if the type of receipt is prescribed in the PGPA Rule subsection 27(4) for the purpose of the PGPA Act subsection 74(1).
+For example, refunded amounts in relation to Departmental activities can be added to an entity’s most recent departmental appropriation item, regardless of the accounting treatment, if the type of receipt is prescribed in the PGPA Rule subsection 27(4) for the purpose of the PGPA Act subsection 74(1).

 Employee related expenses